googleapis/google-cloud-ruby/google-cloud-firestore/samples/CONTRIBUTING.md

 * Avoid parentheses when possible, including in method definitions.
 * Use double-quoted strings.

-You can check your code against these rules by running the Rubocop Rake task:
+You can check your code against these rules by running the Rubocop Rake task in the the `google-cloud-firestore`
+directory:

 ```sh
 $ bundle exec rake rubocop
 ```

-In the rare case that you need to override the existing Rubocop configuration for the samples in order to accommodate your changes, you can do so by updating [.rubocop.yml](.rubocop.yml).
+In the rare case that you need to override the existing Rubocop configuration for the samples in order to accommodate your changes, you can do so by updating [.rubocop.yml](.rubocop.yml) in the samples directory.

 ### Acceptance Tests